 Quorum sensing allows the microorganism to work as a group, changing and adapting to their environment.
 Therefore, to rid the body of some types of biofilm requires interfering with quorum sensing and breaking down the biofilms.

 Luckily there are many natural sources of quorum sensing inhibitors.
 Foods and food-based supplements such as turmeric (containing Curcumin), garlic (containing ajoene and allicin), apple cider vinegar, vanilla beans, oregano oil (containing carvacrol) pomegranate (containing ellagic acid), and cinnamon (to name but a few) have been scientifically proven to disrupt or prevent biofilm formation.

 Biofilm infections are a poorly understood part of chronic GI infections.
 Not only do they make detecting infections challenging, they also make effective treatment using conventional methods almost impossible.
 But not anymore!
-I hope you found this blog helpful, and please make sure that any of your future protocols include a natural biofilm disruptor for the best chance of GI healing.
+We hope you found this blog helpful, and please make sure that any of your future protocols include a natural biofilm disruptor for the best chance of GI healing.
 And if you are looking for more support to overcome an IBS label or other digestive symptoms, please visit the 'work with us' page to learn more.